 Castleberry is a tiny town located in the state of Alabama.
 With a population of 460 people and just one neighborhood, Castleberry is the 345th largest community in Alabama.

-Castleberry is a blue-collar town, with 50.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Castleberry, you'll notice that it is more blue-collar than most other communities in America.
+50.55% of Castleberry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Castleberry is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Castleberry who work in sales jobs (20.88%), law enforcement and fire fighting (5.49%), and personal care services (4.40%).

 Castleberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.